Amazon Quest

 Securing placement on Amazon's Thank You Page (TYP)

-To ensure visibility among low-purchasing users, the campaign required integration with Amazon's global post-purchase 'Thank You Page.'
+To ensure visibility among low-purchasing users, the campaign required integration with Amazon's post-purchase page (TYP).
 This page had strict technical constraints as it was managed by a card framework.
-The challenge was integrating an entry point to the campaign without disrupting performance or conflicting with existing promotions.
+The challenge was integrating an entry point to the campaign without disrupting performance or existing promotions.

 Design Process

-Technical Discovery — Interviewed engineers to understand TYP's asynchronous loading and card design.
+Technical Discovery — I interviewed engineers to understand the TYP's card framework limitations.

 Results